-Council is committed to recognising the importance and value of listening and responding to complaints.
-If you have feedback, including a suggestion, problem, issue, concern or compliment about the services, decisions or actions of Ipswich City Council, we would like to hear about it.
+Customer feedback (feedback) is important to Ipswich City Council (Council, we, our, us) and we are committed to recognising the importance and value of listening and responding to feedback.
+If you have a suggestion, an enquiry, a complaint or compliment about the services, decisions or actions of Council, we would like to hear about it.

 Your valued feedback contributes to our continuous improvement towards the delivery of customer service excellence.
 Please take the time to provide your feedback through the avenues outlined below.

 For suggestions, enquiries, complaints or compliments:

 Council provides a diverse number of services and programs to our customers and receives complaints on a daily basis.
 Customer complaints when they are first brought to our attention, in the majority of cases the complaint will be managed as a request for service, as the customer will be complaining about an issue such as:

 A request for service is where you want Council to take action that will be handled in accordance with internal procedures and processes by the relevant operational staff and, will be completed within agreed timeframes.
 For a request for service, please phone Council on 07 3810 6666 alternatively you can lodge your service request here MyIpswich (registration or log-in required).